 - Release Date

-Though Anarchy contains subplots directly pertaining to the political machinations behind the Annual Purge, the story is most effective during its intense survival mode.
+Though Anarchy contains subplots directly about the political machinations behind the Annual Purge, the story is most effective during its intense survival mode.
 The sequel finds a handful of stragglers and victims on the streets, running for their lives, only to find an unlikely hero in Leo (Frank Grillo), a cop determined to take revenge on the man who killed his son in a car accident.
 Adopting a Punisher-esque outfit, complete with heavy weaponry and a reinforced car, Leo heads out into the fray, his brow heavy with the ethical implications of his mission.
-Unfortunately, he stumbles upon a squabbling couple (Zach Gilford and Kiele Sanchez) and a frightened mother-daughter paid (Carmen Ejogo and Zoe Soul) who need rescuing from various groups of psycho killers in masks, all celebrating the Purge with maniacal glee.
+Unfortunately, he stumbles upon a squabbling couple (Zach Gilford and Kiele Sanchez) and a frightened mother-daughter pair (Carmen Ejogo and Zoe Soul) who need rescuing from various groups of psycho killers in masks, all celebrating the Purge with maniacal glee.

-High-concept escapism such as this can’t help but provoke countless questions, but provide few answers.
-Much of the film, I found myself poking holes in the logic behind the Purge itself: The majority of people in this world seem angry about the Purge, so why aren’t they rebelling against their New Founding Fathers?
+High-concept escapism such as this can’t help but provoke countless questions but provide few answers.
+For much of the film, I found myself poking holes in the logic behind the Purge itself: The majority of people in this world seem angry about the Purge, so why aren’t they rebelling against their New Founding Fathers?
 Why is it legal for citizens to premeditate murder outside of the Purge’s 12-hour window?
 Isn’t premeditation still a crime?
 What if a crime is committed inside of an hour before the Purge’s commencement—will emergency services respond, and if so, do they have only until the Purge starts to secure the scene and investigate?
 Who’s checking to make sure these murders aren’t committed just before or after the Purge window?
 If someone is attacked during the Purge but dies afterward, can the attacker be charged with murder?
 But I digress.